BRENT DAVIS

 Gregory-Portland High School

-Brent Davis begins his 36th year of coaching this fall and has 28 years of experience as a head coach.
-Coach Davis has been at Gregory-Portland High School for two years where he led the Wildcats to an 8-4 record in 2022 with an appearance in the Area round.
-In 2021, the Wildcats were Regional Semi-Finalist with a 9-4 record.
-His overall record is 213-111-1.
+Brent Davis begins his 37th year of coaching this fall and has 29 years of experience as a head coach.
+Coach Davis has been at Gregory-Portland High School for three years.
+He led the Wildcats to a 9-3 record in 2023, 8-4 record in 2022 both years making an appearance in the Area round, and in 2021, the Wildcats were Regional Semi-Finalist with a 9-4 record.
+His overall record is 222-114-1.

-Coach Davis started his head coaching career in 2A Banquete where he led the Bulldogs to their first playoff appearance in 23 years and was named South Texas Coach of the Year in 1996.
-He then coached at 3A Sinton where his team record was 43-9 over four years.
-The team played in the State Championship and Davis was named South Texas Coach of the Year in 2001.
-In 2002, Coach Davis took 5A The Colony to the playoffs for the first time in five years.
+Coach Davis started his head coaching career in 2A Banquete where he lead the Bulldogs to their first playoff appearance in 23 years and was named South Texas Coach of the Year in 1996.
+He then went to 3A Sinton where his team record was 43-9 in four years and played in the State Championship and was named South Texas Coach of the Year in 2001.
+In 2002, Coach Davis took 5A The Colony to the playoffs for the first time in 5 years.
 He then went to 4A Alice and led the Coyotes in 2008 to their first undefeated district championship in 23 years with a record of 12-1.
 In 2008, he was a member of the THSCA All-Star Selection Committee representing the South Class 4A.
-Prior to coming to Gregory-Portland, Davis coached 12 years at San Angelo Central High School where he was the all-time winningest head football coach with an overall record 95-46.
+Prior to coming to Gregory-Portland, Davis coached 12 years at San Angelo Central High School, where he was the all-time winningest Head Football Coach, with an overall record 95-46.

 CARLOS LYNN